top of page

 Comprehensive Teaching Styles: an integration of the Suzuki approach paired with other methodologies (i.e. I Can Read Music, Scales, Etudes, Technique Books, Sight-Reading Materials etc.) that suit all learning styles and levels

 II.
-Group Classes
+Group Elements

 Ensemble Building and Teamwork: group learning creates interdependence, side-by-side ensemble training, camaraderie, and friendship